-PRINCETON, New Jersey — The Princeton Theological Seminary community held a library dedication service Wednesday to name one of its most visible and revered buildings on campus after alumnus Theodore Sedgwick Wright, class of 1828, who was a prominent abolitionist and pastor.
+The Princeton Theological Seminary community held a library dedication service recently to name one of its most visible and revered buildings on campus after alumnus Theodore Sedgwick Wright, class of 1828, who was a prominent abolitionist and pastor.
 An unveiling of the entrance revealed “Wright Library” etched in stone.

 “Theodore Sedgwick Wright was extraordinarily courageous in his pursuit of justice, and his life still serves as an example for us all as we reflect upon how we live out our faith in society today,” said Princeton Seminary President M. Craig Barnes, according to a seminary news release.

 “Theodore Sedgwick Wright was a giant,” said Lisa Bowens, PhD ‘14, associate professor of New Testament, during her biographical presentation of Wright’s life.
-“He was a well-known abolitionist, preacher, and pastor who was a part of a group of leading abolitionists of his day that included people such as Fredrick Douglass, Daniel Payne, Samuel Eli Cornish and David Walker.”
+“He was a well-known abolitionist, preacher and pastor who was a part of a group of leading abolitionists of his day that included people such as Frederick Douglass, Daniel Payne, Samuel Eli Cornish and David Walker.”

 Read Bowens’ full speech here.

 Wright was the first African American to graduate from Princeton Theological Seminary.
 He served as the pastor of the Shiloh Presbyterian Church of New York City (formerly First Colored Presbyterian Church of New York City) from 1829 until his death in 1847.
 Wright was one of the founders of the American Anti-Slavery Society and served as chair of the New York Vigilance Committee, which worked to prevent the kidnapping of free African Americans.